VCenter

-vCenter Server is the centralized management utility for VMware, and is used to manage virtual machines, multiple ESXi hosts, and all dependent components from a single centralized location.
+vCenter Server Appliance (VCSA) is the centralized management utility for VMware, and is used to manage virtual machines, multiple ESXi hosts, and all dependent components from a single centralized location.

 VMware vMotion and svMotion require the use of vCenter and ESXi hosts.

 vMotion (live migration)

 Live migration (vMotion) in ESX allows a virtual machine to move between two different hosts.
 Live storage migration (Storage vMotion) enables live migration of virtual disks on the fly.